27-Sneha/Marketing-Performance-Analysis/README.md

 # Marketing-Performance-Analysis📝

-Marketing-Performance-Analysis is a responsive and interactive marketing performance analysis dashboard built with ReactJS, Material-UI, and Chart.js.
+Marketing-Performance-Analysis is a responsive and interactive marketing performance analysis dashboard built with ReactJS, Material-UI, and Recharts.
 It empowers businesses to visualize and understand their ad campaign data through dynamic charts, detailed tables, and intelligent filters.

 ## Features🎯